 Let’s talk music, licensing, and copyright law so you can make sure you keep everything above board for your celebration.

 But first, if you’re going to put on a St. Patrick’s Day bash, you need to understand a thing or two about where this holiday comes from and what Irish music really is.
 Put all this information together, and you’ll learn how to create the perfect St. Patrick’s Day playlist.

 If this party goes well, you may just earn some playful smooches.
 After all, on St. Patrick’s Day, we’re all Irish in spirit!

-At its core, Saint Patrick’s Day is a day to celebrate the life and death of Saint Patrick, the patron saint of Ireland.
+At its core, St. Patrick’s Day celebrates the life and death of Saint Patrick, the patron saint of Ireland.
 St. Patrick is believed to have brought Christianity to Ireland, where he preached until his death on March 17, 461.

 How did such a solemn day become associated with drinking, big parades, and general carousing?
 It might have something to do with the date of the holiday.
 St. Patrick’s Day falls squarely in the middle of Lent, a time when the heavily Catholic Irish have traditionally given up their vices.